jedipunkz/openstack_folsom_deploy/README.md

 * 2012/12/07 : version 0.4 : Fixed a problem that can not access metadata server from VMs.
 * 2013/01/09 : version 0.5 : supported nova-network
 * 2013/01/17 : version 0.6 : fixed cinder problem. and make you do not need to exec create_network.
+* 2013/02/20 : version 0.7 : enabled Public API to Public Network of Quantum

 Known Issue
 ----